 Federal law requires deferred compensation assets to be held in trust for the exclusive benefit of the participants.
 The District is in compliance with this legislation.
 Therefore, these assets are not the legal property of the District, and are not subject to claims of the District's general creditors.
-Market value of the Program assets held in trust by the District's two deferred compensation programs at June 30, 2016 amounted to \$432,901.
+Market value of the Program assets held in trust by the District's deferred compensation program at June 30, 2017 amounted to \$536,372.